• Skip to primary navigation

 • 1-2 chillies green or red - optional

-• 1/2 tsp mixed seeds cumin, mustard, fenugreek and black sesame
+• ½ teaspoon mixed seeds cumin, mustard, fenugreek and black sesame

-• 2 tbsp mango pickle to serve with (optional)
+• 2 tablespoon mango pickle to serve with (optional)

 Metric - US Imperial